arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

   |      Latching Command 7     |           LATCHING_CMD_7          |
   |      Latching Command 8     |           LATCHING_CMD_8          |

 These outputs must be connected to external devices through third-party protection/power circuits with high impedance inputs (max +/- 25 mA).
-They are suitable for custom applications where just the activation signal is needed.
-For example for using external relay modules or direct connections with other control devices like PLC inputs.
+They are suitable for custom applications where just the activation signal is needed, such as external relay modules or direct connections with other control devices like PLC inputs.

 With the following command you can control the output state: